rintin-tim/rintin-tim.github.io/README.md

-Hobby applications and scripts:

 # Web Applications

-Hobby python projects

-## mysslchecker.com
+### mysslchecker.com

-#### Retrieves and categorises SSL certificate data for a given list of websites.
+Retrieves and categorises SSL certificate data for a given list of websites.
 The list is stored in the user’s personal Google Drive and accessed via the Google Sheets API.
 Includes configurable email alerts.

 {% include youtube.html id="AmvyUrkLVnk" %}